marcpaterno/spack_retreat/plan-for-standard-builds.md

 ---
 title: A Plan for Standard Builds of LArSoft
-subtitle: Draft version 1.2
+subtitle: Draft version 2
-date: 2024-08-08
+date: 2024-08-12
 ---

 ## Definition of a Standard Build

 The move away from UPS to spack is intended to make it easier for non-SciSoft personnel to make their own builds of software stacks.
 However, the SciSoft team still needs to be able to build and test the software stacks that depend upon LArSoft, so that testing of LArSoft can be done.
+See below for how the SciSoft team will rely on experiment CI systems to do this.
 The SciSoft team will also need to be able to build the software stack for the new DUNE framework.
 The builds of LArSoft (and of art) that will be produced by the SciSoft team are what we are calling *standard builds*.

-[CHG 2024-07-11 001]: # ("needs to be able to build:" who is responsible for ensuring this is the case, and how does the SciSoft team prevent it from being them?)

 We distinguish two types of standard builds: